 Residence and work permits may be granted to individuals intending to take paid or unpaid (voluntary) work, as well as to self-employed persons.
-In addition, residence permits will be granted to students, au pairs, interns, trainees, working holiday makers, members of the clergy, missionaries, etc.
+In addition, residence permits will be granted to students, au pairs, interns, trainees, working holiday makers etc.